 A tenacious ER doctor is the heroine in my new thriller about a deadly pathogen, THE RED LOTUS.
 My time researching the novel with ER doctors left me gobsmacked and grateful.
-They ARE going to get sick as a part of our front line of defense in this pandemic.
 Thank God they are strong, empathetic, and courageous — and have great senses of humor.
 Here is an essay I wrote about them, and why the star of THE RED LOTUS works in a New York City emergency room.

 This essay appeared originally this week in Crime Reads.